Marclie/SuaveStateScanner/README.md

 * `printVar` - The index for the target property to be printed to the output file.
 If this is not specified, the default is to print the energy of the state.
 Other values will print a specific property for each state.
 Negative values will index from the end of the list of properties. (default: 0)

+* `maxIter` - The maximum number of iterations to run the reordering procedure. (default: 1000)

 * `orders` - The 'orders' parameter defines the orders of derivatives desired for computation.
 This parameter must be a list of integers.